 - Drain the water from the pot and add fresh water.
 Bring the water to a boil then reduce the heat to a low simmer, cover the pot, and let it cook until the chickpeas are soft, about 1 hour.
 Drain and rinse.

 - Heat the coconut oil in a large pan over medium-high heat.
 Add the onion and cook until soft, about 5 minutes.
 Add the ginger and garlic and continue to cook for 2-3 minutes, stirring often.
-Add the cumin seeds and coriander seeds to the pan and cook until fragrant, about 1 minute.
-Add the tomatoes and cook, stirring often, until the oil begins to glisten, about 5 minutes.1 tablespoon coconut oil, 1 large onion, 2 inch piece ginger, 4 cloves garlic, 2 teaspoons cumin seeds, 2 teaspoons crushed coriander seeds, 3 medium tomatoes
+Add the cumin seeds and coriander to the pan and cook until fragrant, about 1 minute.
+Add the tomatoes and cook, stirring often, until the oil begins to glisten, about 5 minutes.1 tablespoon coconut oil, 1 large onion, 2 inch piece ginger, 4 cloves garlic, 2 teaspoons cumin seeds and ground coriander, 3 medium tomatoes

 - Add 1 cup of water, the garam masala, curry powder, turmeric, chili powder, salt, and the cooked urad lentils and black chickpeas to the pan and stir.
 Bring the pot to a boil then reduce the heat to low.
-Let it simmer, uncovered, for 20 minutes, stirring occasionally.1 teaspoon garam masala, 1 teaspoon curry powder, ½ teaspoon turmeric and chili powder, 1 teaspoon sea salt
+Let it simmer, uncovered, for 20 minutes, stirring occasionally.1 teaspoon EACH: garam masala and curry powder, ½ teaspoon EACH: turmeric and chili powder, 1 teaspoon sea salt

 - Using the back of a spoon, mash a few of the lentils.
 Stir in the coconut milk and heat through.
 Taste and add more salt if you'd like.15 ounce can coconut milk

 We have thoroughly tested this recipe for accuracy.
 However, individual results may vary.
 See our full recipe disclosure here.